-The Undergraduate Certificate in Basic English (CBE) Program of Pacific Islands University is intended to help students who score between 400 and 434 on the paper TOEFL test to raise their score to 475 in order to meet the application requirements for admission to the PIU degree programs in biblical or liberal studies.
-It is designed to provide the college with a baseline measurement of English fluency.
-The TOEFL is re-administered near the end of each semester to measure students' growth in each of the four major areas of English: written skills; listening comprehension skills, grammar and mechanics; and vocabulary and reading comprehension.
+The Undergraduate Certificate in Basic English (CBE) Program of Pacific Islands University is intended to help students who score between 400 and 434 on the paper-based test (or between 32-40 on the internet-based TOEFL test) to raise their score to 475 (or 53 on the internet-based TOEFL test) in order to meet the application requirements for admission to the PIU degree programs in biblical or liberal studies.
+It is designed to provide the studetns with a baseline measurement of English fluency.
+The English test is re-administered near the end of each semester to measure students' growth in each of the four major areas of English: written skills; listening comprehension skills, grammar and mechanics; and vocabulary and reading comprehension.